How Long After a Shoplifting Can You Be Charged?

 With numbers this high, it’s obvious that shoplifting is nearly epidemic in America.
 Some people think of it as a victimless crime, given that many retail stores, especially “big box” stores, have such high volume of sales.
 This is far from the case.
 In fact, the cumulative effect of these thefts is quite substantial.
 It’s passed on to consumers as higher prices to absorb the expense of shoplifted losses.

 Many retailers – even small ones – work hard to track down shoplifters and retrieve stolen goods.
 Surveillance cameras with facial-recognition technology and video analytics software are high-tech solutions, especially when combined with plainclothes security personnel.
 Parking lot cameras can pick up the vehicle make and model a shoplifter is driving, often including the license plate number.

-Can You Get Charged with Shoplifting Weeks Later?
+Can You Get Charged with Shoplifting Weeks After Leaving the Store?

 Yes.
 In fact, you can be charged up to a year after the alleged offense was committed.

 If you are to be charged with shoplifting or another form of theft, the court will summon you to appear and answer a complaint.
 You will need to come to court on the designated date and time.
 It is in your best interest to be represented by a criminal defense attorney at this proceeding.